DavidRalph/Space-Engineers-Simple-Race-Script/README.md

 This Visual Script mod is designed for easy creation of race courses in Space Engineers.
 Any existing map should be able to be easily adapted to utilise this script.
 Instructions for use can be found below.

 This script shows all players a notification when:
+- A player enters the cockpit of a ship
-- A ship is rendered immobile (either no cockpit or no power)
+- A named ship is rendered immobile (either no cockpit or no power)
 - A manned ship leaves the start area
 - A manned ship passes a waypoint (a named trigger)
 - A manned ship completes the course